microsoft/BotBuilder-Samples/samples/javascript_nodejs/03.welcome-users/deploymentTemplates/README-Existing-Group.md

     },
     "alwaysBuildOnDeploy": {
         "type": "bool",
-        "defaultValue": "false",
+        "defaultValue": false,
         "metadata": {
-            "description": "Configures environment variable SCM_DO_BUILD_DURING_DEPLOYMENT on Web App.
+            "comments": "Configures environment variable SCM_DO_BUILD_DURING_DEPLOYMENT on Web App.
 When set to true, the Web App will automatically build or install NPM packages when a deployment occurs."
         }
     }
 }